Suruti1003/SQL_Project_Data_Job_Analysis/README.md

 ## 🧠 Final Thoughts
 This project sharpened my SQL skills and deepened my understanding of the data job landscape.
 By identifying high-impact skills, I’ve built a clear roadmap for further learning and job preparation.

-> "The best data analysts don't just explore data—they ask the right questions."